TRY NEW VERSION

 • There are no checks against parameter substitution in links, since the parameters are generated by the code according to the pre-arranged scripts.

-• There are no data checks in requests of saving the file after editing, since each test example is intended for requests only from ONLYOFFICE Document Server.
+• There are no data checks in requests of saving the file after editing, since each test example is intended for requests only from ONLYOFFICE Docs.

-• There are no prohibitions on using test examples from other sites, since they are intended to interact with ONLYOFFICE Document Server from another domain.
+• There are no prohibitions on using test examples from other sites, since they are intended to interact with ONLYOFFICE Docs from another domain.

-See the detailed guide to learn how to install Document Server for Windows.
+See the detailed guide to learn how to install ONLYOFFICE Docs for Windows.

 Download the Java example from our site.